Not too long ago, a rather large pharmaceutical company decided to move to Cambridge. I decided to stay in Cheshire.

 I was very fortunate to study Botany at University.
 I suspect this was always meant to be from my grandfather’s early influence.
 And now, I feel I am exactly where I am meant to be.

-As an artisan florist, this blog is about my wild garden style floral design where spirited flower curation captures the essence of each and every passing month and season.
-Each floral piece is designed to engage, to literally make you stop and gaze a while.
+As a wild garden style artisan florist, this blog is about my wild garden style floral design where spirited flower curation captures the essence of each and every passing month and season.
+Each floral arrangement is designed to engage, to literally make you stop and gaze a while.
 A moment to rest in this rather hectic world of ours.

 But why fierce I hear you cry?
 Isn’t that a bit violent, its’ meaning almost aggressive and forceful?
 What attracted me to the word ‘fierce’ though has its roots in its alternative meaning and the writing of David Whyte , a poet who is rather fond of using the ‘F’ word to discuss engagement in life.